-When the error message 'memcached not showing in phpinfo' appears, it could be caused by several factors.
-One possible reason is that the Memcached extension is not installed or enabled on the server where PHP is running.
-Another reason could be an incorrect configuration of the Memcached extension in the PHP.ini file.
+When the error message 'memcached not showing in phpinfo' appears, it could be due to several factors.
+One possible reason is that even though the Memcached extension has been installed and enabled on your server, it may not have been correctly integrated with your PHP installation.
+Another reason could be a misconfiguration of the Memcached extension in the PHP.ini file.
 It is also possible that the web server needs to be restarted after installing or enabling the Memcached extension.

-To resolve this error, there are several solutions available.
-Firstly, check if the Memcached extension is installed and enabled on your server by creating a PHP file with the following code:
+To resolve this error, several steps can be taken.
+Firstly, you should verify if the Memcached extension is correctly installed and enabled on your server by creating a PHP file with the following code:

 <?php phpinfo(); ?>

 Then, search for the Memcached section in the output of this PHP script.
-If the Memcached section is not present, then it means that the Memcached extension is not installed or enabled on your server.
-In such cases, you need to install or enable the extension by following the instructions provided by your web hosting provider or system administrator.
+If the Memcached section is absent, it implies that the Memcached extension, though installed and enabled, is not properly set up with your PHP configuration.

-Finally, make sure that you restart your web server after any changes to the PHP.ini file.
-Once the web server has been restarted, the Memcached extension should be visible in the phpinfo() output.
+Lastly, ensure you restart your web server anytime changes are made to the PHP.ini file.
+After the web server has been restarted, the Memcached extension should appear in the phpinfo() output.